US and allies announce sanctions against Chinese officials for 'serious human rights abuses' against Uyghurs - KVIA

 The Treasury Department said in a statement that, “complementary actions using these global human rights sanctions regimes enable likeminded partners to form a unified front to identify, promote accountability for, and disrupt access to the international financial system by those who abuse human rights.”

-Also Monday, The US announced a second set of coordinated sanctions with the European Union, designating to sanction the Burmese military officials and two military units for its violent repression of democratic protests there.
+Also Monday, The US announced a second set of coordinated sanctions with the European Union, designating to sanction Myanmar military officials and two military units for its violent repression of democratic protests there.

 And in a dramatic display of international solidarity against repressive Chinese practices, diplomats from more than two dozen countries gathered Monday to try to gain access to a Chinese court Monday as detained Canadian Michael Kovrig went on trial in Beijing on espionage charges.
 They were denied.

-Politico was first to report the US is set to unveil sanctions.
+Politico was first to report the US was set to unveil sanctions.

 The European Union announced its sanctions Monday, naming Zhu Hailun, former head of the Xinjiang Uyghur Autonomous Region (XUAR), and three other top officials, for overseeing the detention and indoctrination program targeting Uyghurs and other Muslim ethnic minorities in Xinjiang, they said, according to the Official Journal of the European Union.